rakib-shahid/rs5x4/README.md

 ![rs5x4](/images/rs5x4.jpg)

 A major evolution of the [rs5x4](https://github.com/rakib-shahid/rs4x4), now featuring a hot swap PCB, a 128x128 color display, and an optional rotary encoder.

+Capable of displaying live Spotify activity on the screen!!

 ## **\*Important Note\***
 * In order to enable Spotify activity on the screen, some setup is required.
 Follow the guide on the [rs5x4_host repository](https://github.com/rakib-shahid/rs5x4_host)